-High-fiber foods, warm sitz baths, stool softeners (if necessary), and daily application of 1% hydrocortisone cream to the fissure should be initiated.
-These simple measures may heal acute anal fissures within 3 weeks in 90% of patients.
-2. Lateral partial internal sphincterotomy indicated when 4 weeks of medical therapy fails.
+- High-fiber foods, warm sitz baths, stool softeners (if necessary), and daily application of 1% hydrocortisone cream to the fissure should be initiated.
+These simple measures may heal acute anal fissures within 3 weeks in 90% of patients. - Laferal partial infernal sphincferofomy is indicated when 4 weeks of medical therapy fails.
 The procedure consists of surgical division of a portion of the internal sphincter, and it is highly effective.
 Adverse effects include incontinence to flatus and stool.

 III.
-Levator ani syndrome and proctalgia fugax A. Levator ani syndrome refers to chronic or recurrent rectal pain, with episodes lasting 20 minutes or longer.
-Proctalgia fugax is characterized by anal or rectal pain, lasting for seconds to minutes and then disappearing for days to months.

-B. Levator ani syndrome and proctalgia fugax are more common in patients under age 45, and psychological factors are not always present.

-C. Levator ani syndrome is caused by chronic tension of the levator muscle.
+Levafor ani syndrome and procfalgia fugax

+- A. Levator ani syndrome refers to chronic or recurrent rectal pain, with episodes lasting 20 minutes or longer.
+Proctalgia fugax is characterized by anal or rectal pain, lasting for seconds to minutes and then disappearing for days to months. - B. Levator ani syndrome and proctalgia fugax are more common in patients under age 45, and psychological factors are not always present. - C. Levator ani syndrome is caused by chronic tension of the levator muscle.
 Proctalgia fugax is caused by rectal muscle spasm.
 Stressful events may trigger attacks of proctalgia fugax and levator ani syndrome.

-D. Diagnosis and clinical features Levator ani syndrome is characterized by a vague, indefinite rectal discomfort or pain.
-The pain is felt high in the rectum and is sometimes associated with a sensation of pressure.

-2. Proctalgia fugax causes pain that is brief and self limited.
-Patients with proctalgia fugax complain of sudden onset of intense, sharp, stabbing or cramping pain in the anorectum.

-3. In patients with levator ani syndrome, palpation
+D. Diagnosis and clinical features

+- Levator ani syndrome is characterized by a vague, indefinite rectal discomfort or pain.
+The pain is felt high in the rectum and is sometimes associated with a sensation of pressure. - 2.
+Proctalgia fugax causes pain that is brief and self limited.
+Patients with proctalgia fugax complain of sudden onset of intense, sharp, stabbing or cramping pain in the anorectum. - In patients with levator ani syndrome, palpation of the levator muscle during digital rectal examination usually reproduces the pain.